 Historic Plaque Program

 Madison is important both as an early shoreline settlement, including farms, shipbuilding ventures, and small industries, and as a popular summer resort town.
 The local architecture reflects these distinct periods in Madison's heritage.
-The Madison Historical Society offers its Historic Building Plaque Program to owners of all town properties that predate 1930.
+The Madison Historical Society offers its Historic Building Plaque Program to owners of all Madison properties that predate 1930.
 The purpose of the plaque program is threefold:

 - to call attention to the historic character of Madison;